-3. The theorem to be proved may now be formulated thus: Let G be a convex point set in $R^n$ and f(x) a function defined in G convex and semi-continuous from below and such that $\lim{x\to x^} f(x) = \infty$ for each boundary point $x^$ of G which does not belong to G. Then there exists one and only one point set $\Gamma$ in $\mathbb{R}^n$ and one and only one function $\phi(\xi)$ defined in $\Gamma$ with exactly the same properties as G and f(x) such that (5) $$\sum x\xi \leq f(x) + \phi(\xi),$$ where to every interior point x of G there corresponds at least one point $\xi$ of $\Gamma$ for which equality holds.
-In the same way G, f(x) correspond to $\Gamma$ , $\phi(\xi)$ . • in Canad.
-J. Math, volume 1, #1.
+3. The theorem to be proved may now be formulated thus:

+Let G be a convex point set in \mathbb{R}^n and f(x) a function defined in G convex and semi-continuous from below and such that $\lim{x \to x^} f(x) = \infty$ for each boundary point $x \to x^$ x^ of G which does not belong to G. Then there exists one and only one point set Γ in \mathbb{R}^n and one and only one function $\phi(\xi)$ defined in Γ with exactly the same properties as G and f(x) such that (5) $\Sigma x \xi \leq f(x) + \phi(\xi),$ where to every interior point x of G there corresponds at least one point ξ of Γ for which equality holds.
+In the same way G, f(x) correspond to Γ , $\phi(\xi)$.
-Contents Pages

-Send Michael feedback

-1949

-1 H. Davenport, G. Pólya

-On the product of two power series

-6 Victor Lalan

-Sur les surfaces à courbure moyenne isotherme

-29 Alfred Schild

-Discrete space-time and integral Lorentz transformations

-48 H. W. Turnbull

-Note upon the generalized Cayleyan operator

-57 Hermann Wevl

-Elementary algebraic treatment of the quantum mechanical symmetry problem

-69 C. C. MacDuffee

-Orthogonal matrices in four-space

-73 W. Fenchel

-On conjugate convex functions

-78 K. Mahler

-On the critical lattices of arbitrary point sets

-88 R. H. Bruck, H. J. Ryser

-The nonexistence of certain finite projective planes

-94 Karl Menger

-Generalized vector spaces, I. The structure of finitedimensional spaces

-105 Irving Kaplansky

-Groups with representations of bounded degree

-113 H. W. Ellis

-Mean-continuous integrals

-125 Ernst Snapper

-Completely indecomposable modules

-153 Marsten Morse, William Transue

-Functionals of bounded Fréchet variation

-166 G. de B. Robinson

-On the disjoint product of irreducible representations of the symmetric group

-176 M. H. Stone

-Boundedness properties in function-lattices

-187 Marshall Hall Jr.

-Subgroups of finite index in free groups

-Note on Newtonian force-fields

-209 A. Einstein, L. Infeld

-On the motion of particles in general relativity theory

-242 S. Minakshisundaram, Å. Pleijel

-Some properties of the eigenfunctions of the Laplace-Operator on Riemannian manifolds

-257 J. L. Synge

-On the motion of three vortices

-271 Alexander Weinstein

-On surface waves

-279 Herbert Busemann

-Angular measure and integral curvature

-297 S. D. Chowla, John Todd

-The density of reducible integers

-300 Olga Taussky

-On a theorem of Latimer and MacDuffee

-303 J. S. Frame

-Congruence relations between the traces of matrix powers

-305 G. G. Lorentz

-Direct theorems on methods of summability

-320 S. Minakshisundaram

-A generalization of Epstein zeta functions

-328 N. S. Mendelsohn

-Applications of combinatorial formulae to generalizations of Wilson's theorem

-337 R. Rado

-Axiomatic treatment of rank in infinite sets

-344 Gordon Pall

-365 Robert Frucht

-Representation by quadratic forms

-53

-...a MODERN OAK

-Theorem 2 works by relaxing the problem to $\left(L^1\right)^{}$ - where solutions always exist - and using Lebesgue decomposition.

-• Regular growth rules out a non-trivial singular part via analysis with the formula:

-$$(I{\phi^{}} = \left(I{\phi}\right)^{}|{X}.)$$

-More generally, for $\Omega$ an interval, we can work with

-$$I{\phi}(x) := \int{\Omega} \phi(x) \, d\mu$$

-as a function on $L^1(\Omega)$ .
+• in Canad.
+J. Math, volume $\mathbf{1}$, #1.

+1949 1 H. Davenport, G. Pólya On the product of two power series 6 Victor Lalan Sur les surfaces à courbure moyenne isotherme 29 Alfred Schild Discrete space-time and integral Lorentz transformations 48 H. W. Turnbull Note upon the generalized Cayleyan operator 57 Hermann Wevl Elementary algebraic treatment of the quantum mechanical symmetry problem 69 C. C. MacDuffee Orthogonal matrices in four-space 73 W. Fenchel On conjugate convex functions 78 K. Mahler On the critical lattices of arbitrary point sets 88 R. H. Bruck, H. J. Ryser The nonexistence of certain finite projective planes 94 Karl Menger Generalized vector spaces.
+I. The structure of finitedimensional spaces 105 Irving Kaplansky Groups with representations of bounded degree 113 H. W. Ellis Mean-continuous integrals 125 Ernst Snapper Completely indecomposable modules 153 Marsten Morse, William Transue Functionals of bounded Fréchet variation 166 G. de B. Robinson On the disjoint product of irreducible representations of the symmetric group 176 M. H. Stone Boundedness properties in function-lattices 187 Marshall Hall Jr. Subgroups of finite index in free groups 191 E. C. Titchmarsh On the uniqueness of the Green's function associated with a second-order differential equation 199 Garrett Birkhoff, Lindley Burton Note on Newtonian force-fields 209 A. Einstein, L. Infeld On the motion of particles in general relativity theory 242 S. Minakshisundaram, Å. Pleijel Some properties of the eigenfunctions of the Laplace-Operator on Riemannian manifolds 257 J. L. Synge On the motion of three vortices 271 Alexander Weinstein On surface waves 279 Herbert Busemann Angular measure and integral curvature 297 S. D. Chowla, John Todd The density of reducible integers 300 Olga Taussky On a theorem of Latimer and MacDuffee 303 J. S. Frame Congruence relations between the traces of matrix powers 305 G. G. Lorentz Direct theorems on methods of summability 320 S. Minakshisundaram A generalization of Epstein zeta functions 328 N. S. Mendelsohn Applications of combinatorial formulae to generalizations of Wilson's theorem 337 R. Rado Axiomatic treatment of rank in infinite sets 344 Gordon Pall Representation by quadratic forms 53 365 Robert Frucht Graphs of degree three with a given abstract group 379 G. F. D. Duff Factorization ladders and eigenfunctions ...a MODERN OAK Theorem 2 works by relaxing the problem to $(L^1)^{}$ - where solutions always exist - and using Lebesgue decomposition. • Regular growth rules out a non-trivial singular part via analysis with the formula: $$I{\phi^{}} = \left(I{\phi}\right)^{}|X.$$ More generally, for Ω an interval, we can work with $$I{\phi}(x) := \int{\Omega} \phi(x) \, d\mu$$ as a function on $L^1(\Omega)$.